risawitama/verbose-potato/README.md

-## Why did the man run around his bed?
-Because he was trying to catch up on his sleep!
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.